kusaldushmantha/wallet-api-rest/README.md

 - **Authentication:** Currently, no request authentication mechanism is implemented.
 User identification is based on the `X-User-ID` header.
 - **Concurrency Control:**
-    - Employs PostgreSQL's `READ COMMITTED` isolation level to prevent dirty reads.
+    - Employs `SERIALIZABLE` isolation level to prevent concurrency issues when updating wallets and transaction related information.
     - Uses `SELECT ...
 FOR UPDATE` statements to lock rows during transactions, ensuring data consistency.
 - **Idempotency:**
     - Implements idempotency tokens to prevent duplicate create and update operations.